Prioritisation tools and tips for Agile projects

 Gather the project team.
 Give each member, apart from the product owner and the Scrum master, a hand of cards, with one card for each size story.
 The cards we use are either:

 We take turns to read out each story.
 Privately we decide which size story it is.
 Then we simultaneously turn over our cards.
+(You can do something similar by simply writing the sizes on post-its.)
 If there’s variation we discuss, briefly, until we come up with a consensus.

 Planning poker helps make estimating more fun and avoids the first person’s estimate biasing later discussion.